-- Childcare will not be available, and both the childcare and the play rooms will be closed at all times.
-The nursery will be available for mothers with infants, but all toys have been removed.
+- The nursery will be available for mothers with infants, but all toys have been removed.

 - Weather-permitting, we will move outside after the service for our time of conversation and fellowship.
 This will allow us to see people from both rooms, maintain proper distancing, and further protect against the potential spread of COVID-19.

-Let’s praise the Lord for this big step in the right direction, and ask Him to protect and guide us in these times even as we ask Him to hasten the day when we’re able to be fully back to normal again.
+Let’s praise the Lord for the big steps in the right direction we’ve been able to take, and ask Him to protect and guide us in these times even as we ask Him to hasten the day when we’re able to be fully back to normal again.

 While we wait, let’s determine to walk by faith, not by fear.
 The King of kings is working all things for the good of those who love Him and are called according to His purpose (Romans 8:28).
 Let’s keep our eyes fixed on Him and seek to love one another and bring Him glory in this season!